Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Unconstrained optimization -- the HJB equation

 \section{Unconstrained optimization -- the HJB equation}

 In this section we will find necessary conditions for a solution of Problem~\ref{prob:ergodic_minimization} or equivalently Problem~\ref{prob:ergodic_minimization_with_current}.
 In fact, for technical reasons we will work with the the formulation in terms of $\rho$ and $J$, i.e. Problem~\ref{prob:ergodic_minimization_with_current}.
-The main reason for this is the simplicity (in particular, the linearity) of the constraint $\delta J = 0$.
-This should be compared to the equivalent constraint $\half \Delta \rho + \delta (\rho (f + u)) = 0$, which is nonlinear as a function in $(\rho, u)$.
+The main reason for this is the convenient form (in particular, the linearity) of the constraint $\div J = 0$.
+This may be compared to the equivalent constraint $\half \Delta \rho - \div (\rho (b + u)) = 0$, which is non-linear as a function in $(\rho, u)$.

 The approach to Problem~\ref{prob:ergodic_minimization} or Problem~\ref{prob:ergodic_minimization_with_current} is to use the method of Lagrange multipliers to enforce the constraints.
-Since the constraint $\delta J(x) = 0$ needs to be enforced for all $x \in M$, the corresponding Lagrange multiplier is an element of a function space.
-A purely formal derivation of the necessary conditions using Lagrange multipliers is straightforward, but we wanted to be more rigourous in the derivation of the necessary conditions.
-In Sections~\ref{sec:fixed_density} and~\ref{sec:fixed_current_density}, we will be less rigourous in the derivations, in the comforting knowledge that we can use the machinery outlined in the current section.
+Since the constraint $\div J(x) = 0$ needs to be enforced for all $x \in M$, the corresponding Lagrange multiplier is an element of a function space.
+A purely formal derivation of the necessary conditions using Lagrange multipliers is straightforward, but we wanted to be precise in proving necessary and sufficient conditions for optimality.